 Study abroad financial aid recipients must have their data verified before their files are reviewed.
 This means turning in any requested documents, such as signed Verification Worksheets or Federal Tax copies.
 Once a student has accepted an aid offer, loan promissory notes and loan entrance counseling may need to be completed.
 Students who are taking a Federal Direct Loan and have never done loan entrance counseling before, can do it online at StudentLoans.gov.
 No aid will be released to your SOU account unless all required financial aid steps have been completed.

 Financial Aid While You Are Away

 When you are accepted to one of the exchange programs please contact Financial Aid at 541-552-6600 or email at email@example.com.
 Your aid package will be revised according to the new, foreign budget.

 Be aware that dependent students may have already reached their annual borrowing limit through the Federal Direct Loan Program and will need to borrow additional alternative loans through private lending agencies.
 Furthermore, parent(s) must have good credit to obtain the Federal Direct Parent PLUS Loan.
 Please allow extra time for processing.
 These loans must be in place before leaving the country.

-Students who receive Veterans Benefits must meet with Glenda Woods in the ESC at firstname.lastname@example.org or 541-552-6600 to find out what is required to maintain those benefits while on the exchange program or for help with loan deferment problems while you are abroad.
+Students who receive Veterans Benefits must contact VA Certification Specialist John Westbrook in Stevenson Union 202, 541-552-6107 or email firstname.lastname@example.org to find out what is required to maintain those benefits while on the exchange program or for help with loan deferment problems while you are abroad.